It’s one of the greatest conundrums that faces any new dog or cat owner:

+Ida B. Wells became one of the most notable journalists and activists in American history, championing civil rights and women’s rights.
+She was also one of the first women in American history to keep her own name after she got married.
+Rad.
 Surrealist artist Salvador Dali — he of the melting clocks — was obviously known for a great deal of accomplishments; beyond his paintings, he produced art in virtually every medium you can imagine, from sculpture to film.
 He also had a pet ocelot named Babou, so obviously a Dali-inspired cat name is just waiting to happen.
 Bonus points if your cat has markings that look like a mustache.

 Cynic philosophy, which posited that the point of life was to live with virtue, encouraging its followers to cast aside desires for things like wealth and power and live without possessions or property, Greek philosopher Diogenes is often described as being "dogged" or "dog-like."
 I mean... it's kind of hard to argue with naming a dog after the dog-like philosopher, right?
 True, your pup will likely not be down with a toy-free life — but the joke is too good to pass up.

 Diogenes sometimes lived in a tub (or maybe a wine barrel, depending on who you ask) on the streets of Athens.

 Sir Francis Bacon lived from 1561 to 1626.
 He’s largely thought of as the progenitor of the scientific method.
 Also, as a lover of terrible, terrible puns, I believe “Sir Francis Barkon” to be one of the greatest ideas for a pupper’s name anyone has ever conceived.

 at all sorry about it.